ymhsheader

 Q- What are the different ways I can be involved in the Communities?

 A- Once you’ve been a member of the Communities for a while, you can volunteer your time to help out in their management and activities.
 Group Moderators help the members feel comfortable and happy by keeping the group going with regular and helpful conversation and support.
-The Newsletter Team helps gather birthdays and other important news and updates from the mom to combine them into a newsletter.
 Other moms help out with special Community events like card, gift and/or picture exchanges.

 Q- What sort of things do we talk about in the group?